Randolph Carter: Profile

-Character biography

-Randolph Carter is an antiquarian and one-time student of the fictional Miskatonic University.
-Based on clues from various stories, he was probably born around 1874 and grew up in and around Boston.
+He is an antiquarian and one-time student of the fictional Miskatonic University.

+He grew up in and around Boston.
 At the age of nine, he underwent a mysterious experience at his great-uncle Christopher's farm and thereafter exhibited a gift of prophecy.
 He is the descendant of Sir Randolph Carter, who had studied magic during the reign of Queen Elizabeth I of England.
 Sir Randolph had then emigrated to America and his son Edmund Carter later had to flee the Salem witch-trials.
 Carter also had an ancestor involved in one of the Crusades, who was captured by the Muslims and learned "wild secrets" from them.

 Carter served in the French Foreign Legion during the First World War, and was badly wounded in fighting near Belloy-en-Santerre in 1916, presumably during the Battle of the Somme in which the Legion participated.
 Poet Alan Seeger perished there in the Foreign Legion on the first day of the Somme, and Lovecraft may well have had Seeger in mind; Lovecraft penned a poem to Seeger's memory in 1918.

-"The Statement of Randolph Carter" is narrated in flashback by Carter while being interrogated by the police, who suspect him of murdering Harley Warren.
-Carter and his friend Harley Warren investigate a mysterious crypt in an ancient abandoned cemetery.
-Warren believes the crypt may contain evidence that could confirm some of his speculations (details of these speculations are never revealed, but it is said that Warren recently read a mysterious book written in an unknown language about incorruptibility of the dead).
-Upon reaching the cemetery, Carter and Warren uncover the crypt by lifting an immense granite slab, revealing a set of stone steps leading downward into the earth.
-Warren insists that Carter remain at the surface.
-He descends the steps alone, but remains in communication with Carter via a portable telephone set.
-Shortly thereafter he tells Carter that he has discovered a monstrous unbelievable secret and pleads with his companion to replace the stone and run for his life.
-When Carter asks what he has found, his queries are initially met with silence and then by the voice of an unknown entity who informs him that Warren is dead.
-The story is almost verbatim from one of Lovecraft's nightmares, with but minor changes like the name "Lovecraft" to "Carter".